wp-plugins/enhanced-tooltipglossary/readme.txt

 Parses posts for defined glossary terms and adds links to the glossary term page containing the definition.
 The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term in adition a glossary index is also created.

-This plug can be used for the following use-cases
+This plugin can be used for the following use-cases

 * Dictionary - Create a dictionary of terms in your site
 * Tooltip - Add tooltip to predefined terms in your site